LucasFonts/Glyphs-MoveableSidebearings/README.md

 - **Shift+S** – Remove the exception for the **T group** with the **ö**
 - **Shift+D** – Remove the exceptions for **T** with **ö**

-## Mouse Spacing
+## Spacing Mode

 Hover over a glyph’s left or right edge, and red indicators will appear.
 Click and drag while the indicators are shown to modify the sidebearings.

 ![](media/DragToKern-Spacing.gif)

-Click and drag while the **Option** key is pressed to move the glyph’s outline inside its current width.
+Click and drag while the **Command** key is pressed to move the glyph’s outline inside its current width.

-**Tip:** To avoid changing any kerning values accidentally while spacing, turn off the kerning by hitting the _To_ icon at the bottom of the window until it shows unkerned letters.
+If the current master’s metrics are linked to another master, dragging the sidebearing handles does nothing.
+A small lock is shown when trying to drag.
+You can still move the outline inside its current width by holding the **Command** key.

+You can hide or show the measurements shown while dragging via the contextual menu _(Hide Measurements While Spacing/Show Measurements While Spacing)._

 ## Known issues

-- If the current master’s metrics are linked to another master, dragging does nothing.
-In this case the red handles do not appear.
 - Metrics keys are not considered when dragging the spacing.
 The linked metrics just go out of sync.
 - Undo for metrics and kerning changes only works if you make the affected glyph the current glyph (e.g. by double-clicking it with the select tool)

-# Copyright
+## Copyright

 © 2022 by [LucasFonts](https://www.lucasfonts.com/).
 Main programmer: Jens Kutílek.
 Licensed under the [MIT license](LICENSE).